ComplianceAsCode/content/docs/manual/developer/06_contributing_with_content.md

 correct extension for content of that type (e.g., `.sh` for `bash` content).
 Further, all of these directories are optional and will only be searched for content if present.
-Lastly, the product naming of content will not override the contents of `platform` or `prodtype` fields in the content itself (e.g., if `rhel7` is not present in the `rhel7.xml` OVAL check platform specifier, it will be included in the build artifacts but later removed because it doesn't match the platform).
+Lastly, the product naming of content will not override the contents of `platform` field in the content itself (e.g., if `rhel7` is not present in the `rhel7.xml` OVAL check platform specifier, it will be included in the build artifacts but later removed because it doesn't match the platform).
 This means that any shared (or templated) checks won't be searched if a product-specific file is present but has the wrong applicability;